 - Involuntary statements

 At a readiness hearing, each party will inform the court if they are prepared to proceed to trial as scheduled.
 Hindering factors on either side include more evidence to be discovered, unavailability of witnesses, or courtroom availability.
-At this hearing, it is also possible that your attorney and the prosecution may arrive at a negotiated disposition concerning the case, followed by sentencing.
-This only occurs in accordance with any determined Washington State VUCSA penalties.
+At this hearing, it is also possible that your attorney and the prosecution may arrive at a negotiated resolution concerning the case, followed by sentencing.

 Jury or Bench Trial